 Use tax returns or bonuses to pay down holiday debt.

 When you get your tax refund or if you have any bonuses, use that extra money to pay down your debt.
 Additionally, if you have any extra income from a side hustle, put money from that towards you credit card payments.

 If you are struggling to pay off debt, ACCC may be able to help.
-Call 800-769-3571 today to speak to a certified credit counselor.
+Schedule a free credit counseling session today.